Teoscar Hernández Player Props: Mariners vs. Cubs

 Cubs Pitching Rankings

-- The pitching staff for the Cubs has a collective 9.9 K/9, the fifth-best in MLB.
+- The pitching staff for the Cubs has a collective 9.7 K/9, the sixth-best in the league.

-- The Cubs have the 12th-ranked team ERA among all MLB pitching staffs (4.06).
+- The Cubs' 3.78 team ERA ranks ninth across all league pitching staffs.

-- Cubs pitchers combine to give up four home runs (0.5 per game), the first-fewest in baseball.
+- Cubs pitchers combine to surrender the second-fewest home runs in baseball (five total, 0.6 per game).

-- Smyly (0-1) pitches for the Cubs to make his second start of the season.
+- The Cubs will send Wesneski (0-0) to the mound for his second start of the season.

-- In his last time out -- out of the bullpen on Sunday -- the lefty threw 2/3 innings against the Texas Rangers while surrendering hits.
+- The righty last appeared in relief on Monday, when he threw 2/3 innings against the Seattle Mariners while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.